Peat Bogs Are Freakishly Good at Preserving Human Remains

 Not all bogs are so hostile to bones, though.
 The water's acidity level varies from bog to bog, and this impacts corpse preservation.
 Archaeologists have discovered that in really acidic peat bogs, the resident mummies have lots of skin and soft tissue, but weak or nonexistent bones.

 But there are some boggy places with relatively alkaline — or "basic" — water.
 Here, the environment pretty much has the opposite effect on corpses.
-Look at the Windover Archaeological Site, a peat-bottomed pond in Florida that became the final resting place for dozens of Native Americans between 6,990 and 8,120 years ago.
+Look at the Windover Archaeological Site, a peat-bottomed pond in Florida that became the final resting place for dozens of Indigenous Americans between 6,990 and 8,120 years ago.

 Advertisement

-Skeletal remains from 168 people have turned up in the peat.
-A large deposit of crushed-up snail shells lying under the pond supplies the water with magnesium and calcium carbonates.
-That makes the water more alkaline, neutralizing the sphagnan to an extent.
 Instead of mummified skin bags, the bog is rife with naked bones and skeletons.
 Bare as they are on the outside, the ancient bones had a big surprise in store for scientists: Brain tissue was found in more than 90 of the Windover pond skulls.

 Advertisement